-“Many of the vaccines currently being developed for Covid-19 are targeting surface proteins and particularly the spike [protein],” said Rademacher.
-“Our results suggest that this may not produce an equivalently safe, effective, and long-lived immune response compared to that seen with live attenuated vaccines.”
+“Many of the vaccines currently being developed for COVID-19 are targeting surface proteins and particularly the spike [protein],” said Rademacher.
+“This may not produce an equivalently safe, effective and long-lived immune response compared to that seen with live attenuated vaccines.”

 Despite their advantages, live attenuated vaccines are tricky to transport and may be unsafe for people with weakened immune systems.
-Most developers have opted for other approaches such as inactivated vaccines, viral vectors, and messenger RNA (mRNA) and inactivated vaccines, such as one recently marketed by Valneva.
+Most developers have opted for other approaches such as viral vectors, messenger RNA (mRNA) and inactivated vaccines, such as one recently marketed by Valneva.

-Osivax, meanwhile, is developing a preclinical-stage vaccine candidate that consists of nanoparticles carrying copies of internal Covid-19 antigens.
+Osivax, in turn, is developing a preclinical-stage vaccine candidate that consists of nanoparticles carrying copies of internal COVID-19 antigens.
 The company is bankrolling the vaccine’s development via a €32M funding round raised in July 2020.
 Osivax is also developing a universal vaccine candidate for influenza in ongoing phase 2a trials.

-“The viral surface is more sensitive to mutation and strain drift – and an antibody-based approach is potentially vulnerable to such changes,” said Wim Tiest, eTheRNA’s Director of Infectious Disease Programme Strategy.
+“The viral surface is more sensitive to mutation and strain drift – and an antibody-based approach is potentially vulnerable to such changes,” said Wim Tiest, eTheRNA’s director of infectious disease program strategy.

 “That is why an approach like ours that targets a broader part of the virus and triggers a multi-angled immune response offers a valuable alternative despite the longer development timelines.”

-The UK startup Baseimmune is deploying artificial intelligence (AI) to lead the way to a universal Covid-19 vaccine.
-With the help of a €4.2M investment last week, Baseimmune aims to design synthetic antigens tailored by AI-guided algorithms to produce long-lasting immunity to viral variants.
+The UK startup Baseimmune is deploying artificial intelligence (AI) to lead the way to a universal COVID-19 vaccine.
+With the help of a €4.2M investment in October 2021, Baseimmune aims to design synthetic antigens tailored by AI-guided algorithms to produce long-lasting immunity to viral variants.
 The antigens can be used in a variety of vaccine platforms including mRNA and viral vectors.

 Nevertheless, it seems prudent to build up a diverse range of vaccine technology that can provide long-term protection.
 Strengthening our defences against variants also has an added bonus: fewer vaccines are diverted to boosting an already vaccinated population and more can go to regions where they are needed.

-“For novel variants, SARS-CoV-2 is a pathogen that mutates at a relatively low rate,” said Baseimmune’s co-founder, Ariane Gomes.
+“For novel variants, SARS-CoV-2 is a pathogen that mutates at a relatively low rate,” said Baseimmune’s co-founder and CSO, Ariane Gomes.
 “The more widespread use of vaccines and the growing numbers of individuals that have been exposed to the virus means that we have the tools to bring SARS-CoV-2 to a level of endemicity with localized and small outbreaks.”

-Additionally, defences will always be needed against pandemics in the future.
+Additionally, defenses will always be needed against pandemics in the future.

 “The current situation highlights the need to move fast with diversity of new vaccines and new and adaptable vaccine technologies that have different courses of action, and that have the potential to deliver broader protection,” said Rademacher.

-This article was first published on 27 August 2020 and has since been updated with the latest developments in Covid-19 vaccines.
+This article was originally published in 2020 and has been updated with the latest in COVID-19 vaccine research.